 Oregano is mostly used in Mediterranean, Lebanese and Mexican cooking but the leaves can also be added to bath salts.
 A fresh sprig placed in a bottle of oil or vinegar and left in a sunny position for a few days will infuse the flavor into the liquid.

 Leaves can be chopped up and mixed with softened butter for tasty herb butter.
 Either served soft or place your oregano butter into a plastic Ziploc bag and roll into a long sausage shape.

-Place in the refrigerator to harden and when ready to use take out and slice into ‘coins’ of herb butter to place on the top of grilled steaks or other dishes that would benefit from the flavor.
+Place in the refrigerator to harden and, when ready to use, take out and slice into ‘coins’ of herb butter to place on the top of grilled steaks or other dishes for flavor.